-On April 2, 2018, we also entered into a common stock purchase agreement (the "Common Stock Purchase Agreement") and a registration rights agreement, with ESOUSA Holdings, pursuant to which the Company has the right to sell to ESOUSA Holdings up to \$5,000,000 in shares of our common stock, subject to certain limitations and conditions set forth in the Common Stock Purchase Agreement, over the two-year term of the Common Stock Purchase Agreement.
-In consideration for entering into the Common Stock Purchase Agreement, we will issue to ESOUSA Holdings as a commitment fee such number of shares of our common stock that would have a value equivalent to \$200,000 calculated using the average of the volume-weighted average price for our common stock during the three trading days period immediately preceding the date of issuance of such shares (the "Commitment Shares").
+We entered into a Common Stock Purchase Agreement on April 2, 2018, as amended and restated on July 23, 2018 (the "Common Stock Purchase Agreement") and a registration rights agreement, with ESOUSA Holdings, pursuant to which the Company has the right to sell to ESOUSA Holdings up to \$5,000,000 in shares of our common stock, subject to certain limitations and conditions set forth in the Common Stock Purchase Agreement, over the two-year term of the Common Stock Purchase Agreement.
+In consideration for entering into the Common Stock Purchase Agreement, we will pay to ESOUSA Holdings a commitment fee of \$200,000 on the earlier of October 2, 2018, and the initial date that we sell shares to ESOUSA Holdings pursuant to the Common Stock Purchase Agreement.
 We currently intend to use the net proceeds we receive from sales of our common stock under the Common Stock Purchase Agreement for working capital and general corporate purposes.